Inflammatory content targeted Muslims on Facebook, WhatsApp ahead of Delhi Riots: Internal records

 - claimed Muslim clerics spit on food to make it halal or spread COVID-19

 The researchers recommended, according to WSJ, that pages linked to the Bajrang Dal be taken down, but the right-wing group still remains active on the platform.
 The report also found that RSS was not designated as harmful due to ‘political sensitivities’.

-MediaNama has reached out to Facebook for comment on the reported claims and will update the report once a response is received.
+In response to queries sent by MediaNama, a Facebook spokesperson told us that they “ban individuals or entities after following a careful, rigorous, and multi-disciplinary process.” and enforce their “Dangerous Organizations and Individuals policy globally.”

 What the Facebook whistleblower revealed about hate speech

-Note: Update (26 October, 09:50 am): Responses from Facebook spokesperson were added.